syncfusion-content/winui-docs/winui/Funnel-Chart/Legend.md

 ---
 layout: post
-title: Legend in WinUI Funnel Chart control | Syncfusion
+title: Legend in WinUI Chart control | Syncfusion
-description: This sections explains about how to configure the legend and its features title, icons, labels, and template in WinUI Funnel Chart (SfFunnelChart).
+description: This sections explains about how to configure the legend and its features title, icons, labels, and template in WinUI Chart (SfFunnelChart).
 platform: WinUI
 control: SfFunnelChart
 documentation: ug
 ---

-# Legend in WinUI Funnel Chart (SfFunnelChart)
+# Legend in WinUI Chart (SfFunnelChart)

 The legend contains a list of series data points in the chart.
 The information provided in each legend item helps you to identify the corresponding data series in the chart.

-The following code example shows how to enable legend in the chart.
+N> The x-value of data points in the funnel chart will be the legend items ‘Label’.

 {% tabs %}